rust-community/rustbridge/workshops/mondrian-pattern/README.md

 * Run the example.

 * If you get error messages, most likely, you have done smaller errors.
 Finding and fixing errors is one of the key skills in programming, If you feel adventurous you should try to find them yourself!
 Otherwise, you might need some smaller advice to continue by yourself.

 * Copying the snapshot is the last option.
 If you do so, please take some time to figure out, what is going on!

+* Feel free to use more interesting colours :-)

 #### [Snapshot] 6
 [view changes](https://github.com/rust-community/rustbridge/commit/aae0b114be1d8996f18db88998d4fe0b3c047201)